MrMollusk/Turret-Control/README.md

 3. The program outputs the joystick axis values and motor speed to the terminal for debugging purposes.

 # Running the program

-Run the program using the following command:
+In the Pi's terminal, run the program using the following command:
 ```
 python main.py
 ```
 The motors will start responding to the joystick input as soon as the program is executed.
-You can stop the program by pressing Ctrl+C.
+Pressing Ctrl + C will terminate the program.

 # Code Explanation
 - **GPIO Pins:** The ```DIR_BASE```, ```PUL_BASE```, ```DIR_ARM```, and ```PUL_ARM``` constants define the GPIO pins connected to the direction and pulse pins of the motors.